dccuchile/wefe/doc/index.rst

 ==================================

-**WEFE: The Word Embeddings Fairness Evaluation Framework** is an open source library for measuring bias in word embedding models.
+**WEFE: The Word Embeddings Fairness Evaluation Framework** is an open source library for measuring and mitigating bias in word embedding models.

-The following pages contain information about the formulation of WEFE, how to install the package, how to use it and how to contribute, as well as the detailed API documentation and extensive examples.
+The following pages contain the documentation about WEFE: how to install the package, how to use it and how to contribute, as well as the detailed API documentation and extensive examples.